shubham-pokhrel/healthcare-app/README.md

 ## Features
 1. A login Screen with Sign in with Google
 2. Detailed view of each Patient with last appointment date.

+## Special Note
+"Remember me" checkbox is used for toggle switch between light and dark themes.